teach-plt/plt-errata/README.md

 ### Chapter 2, Grammars

 p.
+17: bnfc backend `-java1.4` no longer exists.

+p.
+18f: `-java` backend: From bnfc 2.8.1, the CUP parser file is named `_cup.cup`.
+From 2.8.4, the generated directory is lowercase: `calc` instead of `Calc`.

+p.
 25: last line: `show (interpret e)` should be `show (eval e)`.

 p.
 27: too many classes in the Java example have the name `EAdd`.
 Should be `EAdd`, `ESub`, `EMul`, `EDiv`.